 You are using a combination of both granulated and brown sugar in this cookie recipe.
 The brown sugar contains molasses which adds such a depth of flavor to the cookies and makes them even more delicious.

 You’ll use standard large eggs in this recipe.
 I like to allow my eggs to reach room temperature for all of my baking, including cookies, but it generally isn’t as important for cookies as it is for baking cakes and cheesecakes.
-The room temperature egg will cream together more easily and produce a fluffier baked good.
+The room temperature egg will cream together more easily and produce fluffier baked goods.
 Cold eggs straight from the refrigerator will still work in this recipe, but will not cream together as easily.

 A good vanilla extract makes a huge difference in baking.
 You can either make your own from whole vanilla beans and liquor or you can be sure to purchase the highest quality vanilla extract you can.
 There are a few brands at different price points that work well, such as Nielson-Massey, Rodelle, and McCormick Organic.